 All master amplifiers have a test point located on the front panel.
 This test point is connected to the output of the amplifier via a divide-by-10 voltage divider.
 This divider reduces the voltage at the test point to a level that is consistent with other 5000 modules.
+A 70.7 volt signal at the output of the amplifier will be 7.07 volts at the test point.
 The signal at the test point is 20dB below the output of the amplifier.